Sky Garden Help Center

 For Fenchurch Restaurant:

-I want to book free public tickets for a large group, is this possible?
+Can I book free public tickets for a group larger than 30 people?

 How do I get to the Sky Garden?

 The Sky Garden has a dedicated entrance on Philpot Lane, on the south-west corner of 20 Fenchurch Street.
 There are signs at ground level around the building.
-Those entering Sky Garden entrance with a valid ticket or restaurant reservation will go through security and take the lift up to Level 35.
+Those entering Sky Garden entrance with a valid ticket or restaurant reservation will take the lift up to Level 35.

 What dates are you closed this year?